"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 She sat back down between Polly and Roxanne, looking as if she wanted to disappear into the sofa cushions.

 "All right," said Kavi.
-"Now that introductions are out of the way, let's carry on with the party.
+"Now that introductions are out of the way, we can carry on with the party.
 And let's be sure to include everyone."

-As the circle broke up, Scorpius turned to Albus.
-"I'm going to go talk to her."
+As the circle broke up, Scorpius said, "I'm going to go talk to her."

 "All right," sighed Albus.
 "But you can do the talking."